 My research interests are surveillance, policing, and criminological theory.
 I have contributed to various research studies which address the relationship between surveillance and policing, as well as related topics including crime control through CCTV cameras, police accountability and wearable cameras, and citizen journalism.
-My most recent research experiences include the ESRC-funded Human Rights, Big Data, and Technology project (HRBDT) and the SSHRC-funded Police on Camera Project (POC), which was undertaken as part of my doctorate, and
+My most recent research experiences include the ESRC-funded Human Rights, Big Data, and Technology project (HRBDT) and the SSHRC-funded Police on Camera Project (POC), which was undertaken as part of my doctorate degree.

 The Human Rights, Big Data and Technology Project (HRBDT) I 2016 – Current

 As senior research officer, I conduct qualitative research examining how various police and security agencies use big data and associated technologies for surveillance.
 Current research has been split into two ethnographic research project.

 As lead researcher, I employed a case study methodology and relied on participant observation and interview data gathering strategies.
 Research included: 200+ hours of in-field research with 3 policing organisations, 60+ informal interviews with police officers and members of police organisations, and 20+ formal semi-structured interviews.

 This article presents the central findings of the Police on Camera project and offers details into the strategic orientation many research participants expressed when asked about policing on camera.

 This article argues that instead of engaging in counter-surveillance, police officers allow themselves to be recorded and engage in what I call “camera-friendly policing,” which involves efforts to control how they are perceived while video recorded.

 This article outlines the findings of one of the first studies examining how police understand and respond to cameras and photographers.

 This article analyses the situation surrounding police visibility and questions the extent to which videos of the police are producing uniformly negative outcomes for them